superduper-io/superduper/docs/content/reusable_snippets/create_datatype.md

 <!-- TABS -->
 # Create datatype

-SuperduperDB supports automatic data conversion, so users don’t need to worry about the compatibility of different data formats (`PIL.Image`, `numpy.array`, `pandas.DataFrame`, etc.) with the database.
+Superduper supports automatic data conversion, so users don’t need to worry about the compatibility of different data formats (`PIL.Image`, `numpy.array`, `pandas.DataFrame`, etc.) with the database.

 It also supports custom data conversion methods for transforming data, such as defining the following Datatype.